-The insurance premiums you pay to protect your vacation property are directly affected by how well you winterize your cottage.
+The insurance premiums you pay to protect your cottage or any other vacation property are directly affected by how well you winterize it.
 A vacant property is considered open to criminals, and many criminals are well aware of when cottage owners winterize their properties.
 A good job winterizing will reduce any losses that could occur due to theft, and help keep your premiums down.

 Winterizing is designed to protect your cottage from damaged pipes, flooding, broken windows, and other damage that could get quite expensive each year for your insurance company.
 When you winterize, you are protecting your property from damage due to weather and unwanted wildlife that may want to visit your kitchen during the winter, and that is going to help keep your insurance costs down as well.

 A big part of winterizing your property is securing your outdoor structures and property that could either get damaged during the winter, or could be picked up by gusting winds and smashed into your cottage.
-Some of the key outdoor elements to secure include:
+Some of the key outdoor elements to secure against wind damage include:

 Your cottage was built to withstand the winds of summer and spring, but the gales of winter can be something quite different.
 Many cottages do not have storm windows, which makes added protection a necessity.
 You should put up protection on the outside of all of your windows and screens to make sure they are not damaged during the winter.